-The piece I produced for the 2016 Group Exhibition was the first piece below, entitled "From Seed to Symphony" which morphed into an idea to create a musical garden as part of the Dome Gallery experience for people visitng my studio.
-This joyful, quirky "gardening project" in turn inspired me to create a series of artworks where music starts by planting a seed represented by a single musical note.
-A collection of notes becomes rooted into the Earth to grow into musical instrument plants which fill the air with their melodious sounds, energies and rhythms.
-I am now exploring more earthy tones with the sepia artworks.
+The first piece below, entitled "From Seed to Symphony" morphed into an idea to create a musical garden as part of the Dome Gallery experience for people visiting my studio.
+This joyful, quirky "gardening project" in turn inspired me to create a series of artworks (also as a sepia series) where music starts by planting a seed represented by a single musical note.
+A collection of notes becomes rooted into the earth to grow into musical instrument plants which fill the air with their melodious sounds, energies and rhythms.

 Soundscape: - meaning "a sound or combination of sounds that forms or arises from an immersive environment.
 The study of soundscape is the subject of acoustic ecology."
 Wikipedia

-After such a positive reaction to the MusicAustralis series it seemed a natural progression to delve into embedding musical instruments into world landscapes generally...and so the Soundscapes series was born.
+After such a positive reaction to the MusicAustralis series it seemed a natural progression to delve into embedding musical instruments into world landscapes generally.
 We are often intrigued by familiar objects placed in conflicting or impossible contexts so this series is an exploration into the resulting interpretations and metaphors created by these artworks and also expanding upon the concept of immersing music into everyday imagery.

 Australis: Latin. meaning "southern" Oxford Dictionary

-Her third series of work came after a 6 month tour around Australia in 2012 and is particularly inspired by the LACK of sound in the Australian outback (apart from a cacophony of birdsong at dawn and dusk).
-The question became "How can I see music in silence?"
+This third series of work came after a six month tour around Australia in 2012 and is particularly inspired by the LACK of sound in the Australian outback (apart from a cacophony of birdsong at dawn and dusk).
+The question became "How can I see music in silence?".
 The answer came through visualising musical instruments and musical shapes within nature, then the sound and internal colours followed.

 Immersion: state of being deeply engaged or involved: absorption Dictionary.com

-Her second body of work is entitled Immersion which delves into more abstract interpretations of music and what it is to be a musician.
-The depth and almost 3 dimensional effect in her more abstract pieces reflects the headspace of her music-colour synesthesia.
+This second body of work delves into more abstract interpretations of music and what it is to be a musician.
+The depth and almost 3 dimensional effect in the more abstract pieces reflects the headspace of my music-colour synesthesia.

-Her first series of artwork, entitled Resonance, is a sensuous collection of artistic interpretations of the various effects created by different genres of music as well as the colours and shapes elicited by the sounds of particular musical instruments.
+My first series of synesthesia-inspired artwork is a collection of artistic interpretations of the various effects created by different genres of music as well as the colours and shapes elicited by the sounds of particular musical instruments.

 All full-colour pieces are original hand-drawn and digitally stylised limited edition prints, and are hand signed and numbered by the artist.

-They are printed on archive quality fine art stock (paper or canvas) and a signed, numbered Certificate of Authenticity accompanies every print.
+They are available in different sizes and printed on archive quality fine art stock (paper or canvas) and a signed, numbered Certificate of Authenticity accompanies every print.

 0418 872 444

-Artesyn will never share any personal information without your permission.
+Artesyn and Pangaea Productions P/L will never share any personal information without your permission.